-The independent researcher was assisted by Dimka Stantchev, SDC programme officer for MOZ 28 in Nampula, in the all stages of the study.
-However, this report results from independent research work and may not agree with, or represent, SDC's or other official views.
-The independent researcher bears full responsibility for shortcomings that have remained in the report.
+The consultant was assisted by Dimka Stantchev, SDC programme officer for MOZ 28 in Nampula, in the all stages of the study.
+However, this report is an independent evaluation and may not agree with, or represent, SDC's or other official views.
+The consultant bears full responsibility for shortcomings that have remained in the report.

-2. Identifying institutional capacity needs - meaning of demand driven needs that none of the individual definitions of institutional capacity is the most adequate, it is still important to understand that definitions of institutional capacity (and of processes of building it) only make sense when they are integrated within the context of economic and (related) institutional dynamics that local agents face.
-Therefore, our study undertook an analysis of economic growth and investment dynamics and of the related institutional processes, in order to identify particular areas of institutional capacity that are at least problematic and need improving.
+2. Identifying institutional capacity needs - meaning of demand driven needs important to understand that definitions of institutional capacity (and of processes of building it) only make sense when they are integrated within the context of economic and (related) institutional dynamics that local agents face.
+Therefore, our study undertook an analysis of economic growth and investment dynamics, and of the related institutional processes, in order to identify particular areas of institutional capacity that are at least problematic and need improving.